Sigmmma/c20/src/content/h3/tags/object/item/weapon/readme.md

 | Firing noise | Description
 |-------|----------
-| silent | Unknown, sound is silent to AI
+| silent | Unknown, sound is silent to AI, the lowest sound level
 | medium | Unknown, sound is medium loudness to AI
 | loud | Unknown, sound is loud to AI
-| shout | Unknown, sound is shout loudness to AI
+| shout | Unknown, sound is shout loudness to AI, the highest sound level
 | quiet | Unknown, sound is quiet to AI

 ## Error (spread/bloom)